INCEPTdk/adaptr/README.md

 mirror](https://cranlogs.r-pkg.org/badges/grand-total/adaptr)
 <!-- badges: end -->

-The `adaptr` package simulates adaptive clinical trials using adaptive stopping, adaptive arm dropping and/or response-adaptive randomisation.
+The `adaptr` package simulates adaptive (multi-arm, multi-stage) clinical trials using adaptive stopping, adaptive arm dropping and/or response-adaptive randomisation.

 The package has been developed as part of the [INCEPT (Intensive Care Platform Trial) project](https://incept.dk/), which is primarily